GlareDB/glaredb.github.io/docs/data-sources/overview.md

    ![SSH tunnel settings]

-3. Click **New tunnel** and add the host, port and user for the server that SSH server that will access the data source
+3. Click **New tunnel** and add the host, port and user for the SSH server that will be used to connect to the data source

    ![Create SSH tunnel]

-4. After creating the tunnel, a public key will be presented.
-Add this key to as an authorized key to your SSH server (for example `~/.ssh/authorized_keys`)
+4. After creating the tunnel a public key will be presented.
+Add this key to your SSH server (for example `~/.ssh/authorized_keys`)

    ![SSH tunnel public key]